nonrice/nonrice.github.io/content/posts/sqrtDecompositionOnQueries.md

 math = true
 summary = "Versatile online range queries technique."
 +++
 You can use SQRT Decomposition On Queries to solve range query problems with some kind of update operation.
-It is not as well documented as another popular algorithm (Mo's Algorithm).
+It is not as well documented as two popular algorithm SQRT based algorithms (Mo's Algorithm, SQRT Decomposition).

 The best way to explain this technique is through example.
 You have the problem: